nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 * Now SFTP server accepts connections using username and password authentication

 ## Downsides of password based authentication in SFTP
-* User credentials of the server operating system are to be shared with the SFTP client which is not secure
+* User credentials of the server operating system are to be shared with the SFTP client which is not desirable
 * To change the password of SFTP client, the OS user password is to be changed
 * User passwords of the OS are being transmitted over the network